complyue/tour/README.md

 ## Contributing

-There are rough edges both within this Tour and the _Intellisense_ provided by the [Edh Language Server](https://github.com/e-wrks/els), contributions from major improvements to minor typo fixes are all welcome and appreciated.
+There are rough edges both within this Tour and the _IntelliSense_ provided by the [Edh Language Server](https://github.com/e-wrks/els), contributions from major improvements to minor typo fixes are all welcome and appreciated.